Small Systems Playbook

 For founders, indie hackers, and teams under 20 engineers.

-Updated April 12, 2026 shortlist: Start with GPT-5 Turbo (40% price cut, now with video) or Claude 4.5 Haiku (35% cut) for quality-critical work; Route high-volume to Gemini 2.5 Flash or new Llama 4.1 Scout (25% faster).
-Consider Mistral 8B, Qwen3 14B, or Llama 4.2 Adventurer for self-hosted fallback layers when token budget permits; Grok-3 emerging as strong reasoning alternative.
+Updated May 23, 2026 shortlist: Start with Claude Opus 4.7 for agentic tasks or Claude Sonnet 4.6 for fast quality; Route high-volume to Gemini 2.5 Flash or Llama 4 Scout (25% faster).
+Consider Qwen3.5-35B-A3B (efficient MoE), Ministral 3 8B, or Llama 4 Maverick for self-hosted fallback layers when token budget permits.

 Architecture That Actually Ships